 It houses the Heritage Centre which tells the history of Ledbury through its buildings and its trades.
 Originally maintained and run by the Council, it is now owned by Ledbury Places, a charity established to keep such well-loved and historically important buildings in the ownership of the town, to be used and enjoyed by all.

-Managed by Sally Holliday, the Heritage Centre is run entirely by a group of dedicated volunteers and is one of the most visited sites in the town.
-Last year it had 25,023 visitors from as far afield as Australia, Hawaii and South Africa – and it is only open for around six months each year!
-Comments in the visitor book show they love the atmosphere and are fascinated by displays such as the High Street Panorama, created by volunteer Pat Strauss, which shows the history of all the businesses.
-This year there are plans for new displays and better lighting to retain the atmosphere but allow people to access the information on display.
+The Heritage Centre is run entirely by a group of dedicated volunteers and is one of the most visited sites in the town.
+In 2019 it had 25,023 visitors from as far afield as Australia, Hawaii and South Africa – and it is only open from Easter until the end of October each year!
+Comments in the visitors book show they love the atmosphere and are fascinated by displays such as the High Street panorama (created by volunteer Pat Strauss) which shows the history of all the businesses.
+New displays, and better lighting which retains that atmosphere but allows people to access the information on display, are planned for 2020.

-This year staff have been especially delighted to see how much children have enjoyed visiting the Heritage Centre.
-Devised by volunteers David and Jan West, there are two beautifully illustrated quiz sheets for different age groups which give them the history of the building in an entertaining way.
+This year we have been especially delighted to see how much children have enjoyed visiting the Heritage Centre.
+Devised by volunteers there are two beautifully illustrated quiz sheets for different age groups which give them the history of the building in an entertaining way.
 Visiting schools have appreciated the thoughtful way in which volunteers engage with the children, and this link with local schools is something that Ledbury Places would very much like to develop in the future.

-If you are looking for a gift then do check out the range of souvenirs - postcards, tea-towels, mugs, historic games and locally made jams have all been very popular.
-There are more Ledbury-themed gifts in the pipeline for 2020 which include hand-thrown mugs by local potter Fleen Doran and some beautifully designed items showcasing the town’s historic buildings.
+If you are looking for a gift then do check out our range of souvenirs: postcards, tea-towels, mugs, historic games and locally made jams have all been very popular.
+There are more Ledbury-themed gifts in the pipeline for 2020 which include hand-thrown mugs by local potter Fleen Doran and some beautifully designed items show-casing the town’s historic buildings.

-Above all, visitors appreciate the knowledge and enthusiasm of the volunteers who staff the Heritage Centre seven days a week, 10am until 4pm from Easter to October.
-With the number of visitors the centre gets, a two hour shift is hardly ever dull!
-New volunteers are always welcome.
-If you have some time to spare, whether to cover two hours once a week or getting involved in developing this wonderful building into something even better, then do get in touch.
+Above all, our visitors appreciate the knowledge and enthusiasm of the volunteers who staff the Heritage Centre 7 days a week from 10am until 4pm.
+With the number of visitors the centre gets, the two hour shift is hardly ever dull!
+We always welcome new volunteers.
+If you have some time to spare, whether you simply want to do 2 hours once a week or fancy getting involved in developing this wonderful building into something even better, then do get in touch.